SHARE YOUR PASSION

-At the ONU Music Department, we bring the music industry to you!
-Some of the most current and famous composers for band, orchestra, and choir frequent Presser Hall, such as John Mackey, James Barnes, Robert Sheldon, Julie Giroux, and Joseph Martin, to just name a few.
-On campus, our students have heard the Kremlin Chamber Orchestra, Chanticleer, Gaudete Brass Quintet, Take 6, and Rockapella, as well as famous jazz artists like Ellis Marsalis, Allen Vizzutti, and Arturo Sandoval.
-Every year, musical guests such as world-famous artists, composers, and ensembles work with our students in master class settings.
-This is your chance to get one-on-one time with some of the greatest musical artists in the world…now THAT’S an education!
+In the ONU Music department, we bring the music industry to you!
+Some of the most current and famous composers for band, orchestra and choir frequent Presser Hall, such as John Mackey, James Barnes, Robert Sheldon, Julie Giroux and Joseph Martin, to just name a few.
+On campus, our students have heard the Kremlin Chamber Orchestra, Chanticleer, Gaudete Brass Quintet, Take 6 and Rockapella as well as famous jazz artists like Ellis Marsalis, Allen Vizzutti and Arturo Sandoval.
+Every year, musical guests such as world-famous artists, composers and ensembles, work with our students in master class settings.
+This is your chance to get one-on-one time with some of the greatest musical artists in the world… now that's an education!

 STUDY ACROSS THE POND